Sa'ar 5-class corvette: Ships

 The ships' missile systems include: (i) anti-air capability with 1 x 32-cell vertical launch system (although it is possible to carry another), with Barak-1 and/or Barak-8 missiles of IAI and Rafael, and two four-cell Boeing Harpoon missile launchers.

 Ship's guns are a Raytheon / General Dynamics MK15 Phalanx 20mm close-in weapon system (CIWS).
-Secondary guns included a pair of 20mm autocannon, although these were later replaced with 5-barrel 25mm Sea Vulcan 25 guns.
+Secondary guns include a pair of 25mm Typhoon Weapon Station.

 The main radar for the 1st and 3rd ship (INS Eilat and INS Hanit) is the Advanced Lightweight Phased Array (ALPHA) ELM-2258 by Elta, an AESA S-band multifunction rotating radar, with automatic track initiation at +120 km (for fighters) and +25 km (for missiles).

 The main radar for the 2nd ship INS Lahav is the micro-AEGIS-style four-fixed-paneled S-band radar.
 In 2014 September 23, she was presented to the public with that new radar at Haifa naval base.

 For undersea warfare, the EDO Corporation's Type-796 hull-mounted search-and-attack sonar.

 Electronic warfare includes an AN/SLQ-25 Nixie towed torpedo decoy system, a radar warning receiver Elisra NS-9003/9005, and three Elbit Deseaver chaff decoys.